larry-lu/larry-lu.github.io/_posts/2018-10-25-Finding-tables-using-keyword.md

 excerpt: Need help finding a table lost in a huge database?
 No Problem.
 ---

-After taking 2 courses on Coursera, and spent several days working on problem sets on W3School, Hackerrank, and Leetcode, I thought I had everything I need to be successful at my new job, which involves a lot of data <abbr title="Extract, Transform, and Load">ETL</abbr> at multiple databases, each contains tens of schemas and hundreds/thousands of tables.
-Given my unfamiliarity with the database, trying to find a table can be difficult.
-However, this snippet became a life saver and turned out super helpful for me to navigate through the complexity of the database.
+If you are a data analyst/scientist at a large company, your job will inevitably involve a lot of data <abbr title="Extract, Transform, and Load">ETL</abbr> at multiple databases, each contains maybe tens of schemas and hundreds/thousands of tables.
+Trying to find a table within the database can be difficult.
+However, this snippet can be a life saver to help you navigate through the database.

 ## Why this can be useful

 Because nobody knows every single table by its name.
-In general, database in real life are much bigger and more comoplicated than ones you deal with in tutorials or classes.
+This may be due to several factors that are usually not well addressed in online tutorials.

 Tutorials/Classes|Real life
 ---|---